 \section{Instability of Alternative Multi-Dimensional Kolmogorov-Smirnov Distance Formulations}

 Here we discuss how common heuristic extensions of the KS distance to higher dimensions~\cite{peacock1983two,fasano1987multidimensional,press1988kolmogorov,hagen2021accelerated,lopes2007two,xiao2017fast} -- in particular $\mdKS$, which only considers subsets where the range corner must be a data point -- results in an estimate unstable with respect to the sampled data.
+In contrast, for $\dKS$ we prove the sample complexity formalized in Theorem \ref{thm:SC-Rd}.
+An implication of the instability demonstrated in the constructions that follow is that such a general result is not possible for $\mdKS$.

-Consider two point sets $P,Q \subset \R^2$ which lie very close to the line $x=y$, it can have some noise of that line, but it is rare that the second or fourth quadrant defined with a data point (from $P \cup Q$) in the corner contains more than 1 point (or say a constant number of points).
-Thus the points effectively lie on a 1-dimensional subspace, and only the first and third quadrants matter.
+Consider two point sets $P,Q \subset \R^2$ that lie very close to the line $x=y$ (with some noise off that line); it is rare that the second or fourth quadrant defined with a data point (from $P \cup Q$) in the corner contains more than 1 point (or say a constant number of points).
+Thus, the points effectively lie on a 1-dimensional subspace, and only the first and third quadrants matter.
 Then in the middle of this sequence, consider a range that contains an $\alpha$-fraction of both $P$ and of $Q$ (think of $\alpha = 1/2$).
-However this interval is structured so we first see an $\alpha/2$-fraction of points from $Q$, then an $\alpha$-fraction from $P$, and then an $\alpha/2$-fraction from $Q$ again; see Figure \ref{fig:hard-cases}(left).
+However, this interval is structured so we first see an $\alpha/2$-fraction of points from $Q$, then an $\alpha$-fraction from $P$, and then an $\alpha/2$-fraction from $Q$ again; see Figure \ref{fig:hard-cases}(left).
 For any other interval, the distributions are basically balanced.
 The largest quadrant-defined subset among these points has a KS distance of at most $\alpha/2$: containing just one $ \alpha/2$-fraction section of $Q$ (e.g., the orange range in Figure \ref{fig:hard-cases}(left)) or that and the $\alpha$-fraction section of $P$.
 However, this is unstable to the sampling of points: consider a single additional point $p^\dagger$ which is off of this $x=y$ line so that its second quadrant contains exactly the $\alpha$-fraction section of $P$ (e.g., the green range in Figure \ref{fig:hard-cases}(left)).
 Now the KS distance is $\alpha$, a factor of $2$ increase from before.